Table of Contents

 Upper back chairs are preferred by tall people and those who work long hours.
 Mid-back chairs are fine for a floating population in an office when hot desking.
 Take your pick.

 Mid Back Vs High Back Office Chairs: The Final Verdict

 When choosing between the two options, it all boils down to your needs.
-For example, if you’re a tall person who sits for extended periods, then getting a high back office chair would be an excellent choice for you.
-Since you’re tall and you’re sitting for long hours, your head, neck, and shoulders need support from time to time, and the headrest on the high-back chairs will do a perfect job.
+For example, if you’re a tall person who sits for extended periods, then getting a tall high back office chair would be an excellent choice for you.
+Since you’re tall and you’re sitting in office chair for long hours, your head, neck, and shoulders need support from time to time, and the headrest on the high-back chairs will do a perfect job.

 Even though you’re a person with an average height, a high back office chair will still be a superb choice.
 Because without proper head support, you’re likely to slump or slouch over your desk, and this can cause bad posture, and ultimately you may suffer from neck and back pain.

 The only disadvantage of high-back office chairs is that they’re more expensive than mid-back office chairs.
 The high back office chairs are more expensive because of the extra material, features, and components that go into the manufacturing process.